 The legitimacy of the nobility was to a large extent a myth but the other side of this coin was that it was not nearly as rigid in practice as in the law.
-Vekaric (11) and earlier others -Krekic (several works) Kedar (76), Carter(72)- document the shifts of noble lineage, the impoverishment of many noble families, and the rapid growth of wealth of non-noble merchants who were gradually and volens-nolens "absorbed ' into the upper classes, the ruling elites , government officialdom.
-One indicator of informal upward mobility is the increase over time in the share of credit issued by commoners.
-Thus ,Krekic(80,p???)estimates for the years 1280-1440 this was about one third, while
+Vekarić (2011) and earlier others - Krekić (several works) Kedar (1976), Carter (1972) - document the shifts of noble lineage, the impoverishment of many noble families, and the rapid growth of wealth of non-noble merchants who were gradually and volens-nolens "absorbed" into the upper classes, the ruling elites, government officialdom.
+A quantitative indicator of informal upward mobility is the increase over time in the share of loans issued by commoners.
+Thus, Krekić (1980) estimates for the years 1280-1440 this was about one third, while Zlatar (2007, p.
+139) gives a value of 42%.
+An imperfect but striking statistic suggesting continued upward mobility is in Luetić (1969, p.
+101), stating that by the mid-18th century, of 380 registered ship-owners, only 80 were of the noble class.31 b.
+Rule of Law among the permanent institutions ... the first is that responsible for preserving justice and order among the wholesale and retail merchants, customers, irrespective of whether they are foreigners or citizens.